openformatproj/augmented-things/augmented-things/web/README.md

 * ```/direct```
 * ```/indirect```
 See an [example of correct view](https://drive.google.com/open?id=1YArtcoISaD0PHDEplU17POvERlaIbLWE).
 By clicking on ```/indirect``` you can reach the webpage of our application and check that it is correctly online.

+Alternatively, you can deploy .war files by browsing them in the Manager App.

 **IMPORTANT NOTICE:** Be sure that the OM2M engine is up and running before launching the Tomcat server.
 For this reason, if Tomcat shows these contexes as already running at startup time, stop both and restart them from the Manager.
 Remember that you have to start indirect before direct.